Scarabaeus1031/NEXAH/README.md

 ---

+## 🧭 NEXAH

+> **A structural modeling framework for complex dynamical systems.**
+> Relational structure.
+Explicit orientation.

+---

 ## 🧭 Abstract

-NEXAH explores a structural approach to analyzing complex dynamical systems.
+NEXAH is a framework for exploring and analyzing complex dynamical systems through **structure, dynamics, and regimes**.

 Instead of treating systems as binary (stable / unstable), NEXAH models them as evolving within: